Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 NZ nationals: Passports must be valid for at least six months from the departure date.
 New Zealand nationals are eligible for a free 30-day visitor visa-on-arrival.

 All visitors to the United Arab Emirates must hold a passport that is valid for six months.
 Visitors must hold documents and confirmed tickets for their next destination and have a sponsor in the UAE to cover their stay.
-Holders of passports containing an Israeli visa or stamps need to obtain a clearance issued by the C.I.D.
-(Crime Investigation Department) before arrival.
-It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
+It is highly recommended that passports have at least six months' validity remaining after the intended date of departure from their travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Tipping practices are similar to most parts of the world.
 Where no service charge is included, 10 percent is adequate and many hotels and restaurants add a service charge, so it is best to check the bill.

 Most visits to the UAE are trouble free.
 Crime is not a problem, but there is deemed to be a threat of terrorism against Western interests and gathering points, particularly entertainment venues.
 It is therefore wise to be vigilant when frequenting these.
 It is also wise to avoid political gatherings and demonstrations.
-Al Qaeda continues to issue statements threatening to carry out attacks in the Gulf region, including references to attack Western interests, such as residential compounds, military, oil, transport and aviation interests.
+Terrorists continue to issue statements threatening to carry out attacks in the Gulf region, including references to attack Western interests, such as residential compounds, military, oil, transport and aviation interests.

 The Emirates states are all Muslim, therefore alcohol is not served except in hotels.
 It is an offence to drink or be drunk in public and penalties are severe.
 Some prescribed and over the counter medicines from outside the country may be considered to be a controlled substance within the UAE and will not be allowed into the UAE without prior permission from the UAE Ministry of Health Drug Control Department (DCD).
 A passenger arriving with such medication without permission may be subject to prosecution.
 Dress and behaviour should be modest, particularly during the month of Ramadan when it is disrespectful to smoke, drink or eat in public between sunrise and sunset.
 Women's clothes should cover the tops of the arms and legs.
 Cohabiting, adultery and homosexual behaviour are illegal in the UAE, and it is an offence to swear or make rude gestures, or show a public display of affection.
 In general, the country has a tolerant approach to Western visitors, but local laws and sensitivities should be respected.

 The United Arab Emirates, although a very warm country, requires formal business attire from both men and women.
 Women should dress conservatively, being careful to cover up as much as possible.
 It is unlikely that visitors will come into contact with local women in business, as it is an overwhelmingly male-dominated society.
-Punctuality is not always observed and it is not uncommon to be kept waiting on occasion.
+Punctuality is considered a sign of respect and is essential, even though it is not uncommon to be kept waiting on occasion.
 With interruptions in meetings quite prevalent, patience is expected.

 Dubai Department of Tourism: +971 4 223 0000 or www.emirates.org